Genetic resistance to diseases in barley

 The technological solution

 The project allowed the incorporation of resistance already mapped to local adapted germplasm, through assisted selection.
-The source selected for MB was the BCD47 variety that presents a QTL (quantitative trait locus) of resistance on chromosome 1H and the adapted material the cultivars INIA Ceibo and INIA Aromo.
-Regarding RA, the source of resistance was the iBison 95-2 line, which has resistance QTLs on chromosomes 1H, 4H and 5H, using cultivars adapted to Peru as receptor parents.
+The source selected for SB was the BCD47 variety that presents a QTL (quantitative trait locus) of resistance on chromosome 1H and the adapted material the cultivars INIA Ceibo and INIA Aromo.
+Regarding YR, the source of resistance was the iBison 95-2 line, which has resistance QTLs on chromosomes 1H, 4H and 5H, using cultivars adapted to Peru as receptor parents.
 In addition, germplasm with pyramids of built-in resistance sources was developed.
-From the crosses between the MB resistant material (Ambev 293) and the adapted and susceptible cultivar (INIA Arrayán), F1 were obtained, which were later crossed with RC2F4 lines.
+From the crosses between the SB-resistant material (Ambev 293) and the adapted and susceptible cultivar (INIA Arrayán), F1 were obtained, which were later crossed with RC2F4 lines.
 Training and cooperation schemes were implemented among the participants, based on the use of genomic analysis tools in the routine process of genetic improvement.

 The development of resistant and durable varieties would be the most efficient, economical and environmentally friendly alternative to control pests.

-Facultad de Agronomíade la Universidad de la República (Uruguay)
+Facultad de Agronomía de la Universidad de la República (Uruguay)

 Results